 Cole Hatter told me that 50% of success is just showing up.
 Over the years that is what I have done.
 I have shown up where the people I want to connect with are at.
 It isn’t always convenient, easy, or comfortable.
 You compromise and make sacrifices.

 When I was just getting started, I couldn’t afford to stay at nice hotels or fly somewhere.
 So what did I do?
 I drove, I packed my own food, I stayed at friends houses or cheap hotels.
 Why?
 Because I wanted to build relationships with these people and I was willing to do whatever it took.

 Do something today that will help you build relationship capital—and let me know by sharing this article.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.